-- Public Policy Forum
+- Public Policy Forum (PPF)

 - LACNIC Board of Directors

 3.1.
-Public Policy ListOnly those subscribed to the Policy mailing list may submit a proposal.
+Public Policy ListOnly those subscribed to the policy mailing list may submit a proposal.

 - Policy proposals may be received at any time.

-- Every call for the creation of a working group must be supported by at least five (5) members of the Public Policy List.
+- Every call for the creation of a working group must be supported by at least five (5) members of the public policy list.

 3.2.
 PDP Chairs